Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 1 MP
 Damage: x1 (Physical)
-Special: If you also use your minor action this Attack is made with Boon +3.
+Special: If you also use your minor action this Attack is made with Boon +2.
+If you used the [Aim](#aim) Ability before using Shoot, you make this attack with Boon +4 instead.
 Description: A basic ranged attack.
 This can be shooting a bow, firing a gun, throwing a dagger or dart, shooting spines, and so on.
-//TODO Reconsider if Boon is needed

 #### Sneak Attack
 Attack